 EcoDetective at Bleachery Falls photo blog.

-Please visit our PROGRAMS page, where anyone can download podcasts of past radio hour episodes and children's story audios for free.
+Please visit our PROGRAMS page, where anyone can access and download podcasts of past radio hour episodes and children's story audios for free.
 I am an independent producer, working to create a positive impact, and there are costs associated with production.
 Fans can help by becoming patrons on the Story Walking Radio Patreon platform.
 Patrons support the creation of new episodes and receive exclusive insider benefits with various levels of support described here...

 This month's episode is sponsored by The Marion Institute, a nonprofit organization located in Marion, Massachusetts, committed to a vision of community health, environmental resilience and social justice.
 With a diverse portfolio of programs and fiscally-sponsored greenhouse initiatives; the Marion Institute operates both locally and internationally to create deep and positive change in the realms of health, education and sustainability. www.marioninstitute.org

 In response to COVID-19, The Marion Institute's Southcoast Food Policy Council is participating in the Southcoast Farmers to Families Food Box Initiative, which will provide 30,000 20lb boxes of fresh fruits and vegetables to area families in need through the summer.
 The council is working with local partners to distribute nearly 600 boxes per week to at-risk populations across the Southcoast, from Wareham and New Bedford, to Westport and Fall River.
 A lot of people are struggling, and this is about neighbors feeding neighbors.
 Please consider supporting the Southcoast Policy Food Council.
 If you want to learn more and/or contribute to The Institute to help extend these programs, please go to www.marioninstitute.org.